lynnfaraday/aresmush.com/tutorials/code/web-game-api.md

     },

 {% tip %}
-Many requests you might think are lists actually use  <code>requestOne</code>  because they get back a composite object.
+Many requests you might think are lists actually use  `requestOne`  because they get back a composite object.
 The events request, for example, returns a model that contains events _and_ the calendar URL.
 {% endtip %}

 ## Request Parameters